data2health/architecting_attribution/RPPR.md

 - 9/1/19 demonstrator for the individual [ongoing]
 - 10/1/19 Credit, Attribution, and Incentives workshop
 - 12/15/19 Best practices for attribution and use of attribution guide in RDG
-- 12/15/19 Local guide to support attribution best practices at the organization level
 - 3/1/20 implementation of data models into external workflows to pilot and gather data

 # Potential Pitfalls and Alternative Strategies